CodePath-Group-3/Group-Project/README.md

 • Generates a list of recommnded movies based on what the user liked

 **Optional Nice-to-have Stories**
-• There is a link to the movie trailer when the user taps the movie poster
+• Link to the movie trailer when the user taps the movie poster
-• User can create a profile
+• User can create a profile.
-• Maybe build the app into matching people who liked the same movies.
+• Social interaction functionality.

 ### 2. Screen Archetypes

 * Login
-* Register - User logs in or sign up in the app
+* Register - User logs in or signs up in the app
 * A movie poster will be the first thing the user sees
     * User can start liking or disliking a move (Tinder style)
-* Two separate screen of collections that a user can see: A collection of what the user has like and a collection of recommnded movie.
+* Two separate screen of collections that a user can see: A collection of what the user has liked and a collection of recommnded movies.

 ### 3. Navigation